 Step 2: In the following screen, click Repair your computer.

 Step 3: In the System Recovery Options screen, choose Command Prompt.

-Step 4: In the CMD window, type regedit command and press Enter to open Registry Editor.
+Step 4: In the CMD window, type regedit command and press Enter to launch Registry Editor.

 Step 5: Highlight the HKEY_LOCAL_MACHINE key.